 We diagnose acid reflux based on your symptoms, but there's always a risk of misdiagnosis.
 We only prescribe a treatment when it's appropriate based on evidence-based guidelines.

 If we treat you for acid reflux even though you don't have it, you'd be taking a medicine unnecessarily and taking on the small risk of side effects from the medicine without any clear benefit.
 There's also a risk that the medicine we prescribe won't work, even if we correctly diagnosed you with acid reflux.

 Your symptoms could also be related to or caused by other, and possibly more serious conditions, including but not limited to heart disease or gastrointestinal ulcers, infection, bleeding, or cancers.
 By treating you for acid reflux there's a risk that we'll delay investigation and treatment of a more serious condition.

-If we tell you we can't help, we'll always give you clear instructions to go see a doctor in person.
+If we tell you we can't help, we'll always give you clear instructions to go see a doctor or nurse practitioner in person.

 A range of prescription and over-the-counter medicines exist to treat acid reflux, and these medicines often come in more than one dose.
 You may decline our recommended treatment and decide instead to use an alternative prescription or over-the-counter medicine, especially if it's important to you to start on a higher dose than we're prescribing for you.

 It's also important to consider the option of not taking any prescription medicines for your acid reflux.
 However, the risk is that if you indeed have acid reflux and it is left untreated, it can lead to more serious medical conditions such as gastrointestinal ulcers, bleeding, and cancer.